 Sometimes you simply can’t get from one point to another on a single lengthy flight, so you will have to choose a connecting flight.
 On long-haul travel in particular, where you will in many cases make your connection on foreign soil, transferring to another flight can be an arduous endeavor.
 Frequently it can involve clearing customs, picking up luggage, moving to a different terminal, rechecking bags, clearing security again, etc.—this can sometimes take hours.

 When booking your travel, you may sometimes see a connection that the airlines think is reasonable—but often these decisions are made based on arbitrary, computer-imposed timeframes, and simply are not possible.
 A connection may be “legal,” but that doesn’t mean you can make it happen, or even come close.

 For example, I recently was shown a 50-minute connection on a flight coming from Mexico, connecting to another airport in California.
-This connection gave me less than an hour to get off the plane, collect my bags, clear customs, recheck my bags, go through U.S. security and get to my gate.
-Given that you are really required to be at your gate 20 minutes minimum before takeoff, in truth we had about a half-hour to do everything—that is if our first flight arrived and unloaded on time.
+This connection gave me less than an hour to get off the plane, collect my bags, clear customs, recheck my bags, go through U.S. security, and get to my gate.
+Given that you are really required to be at your gate 20 minutes minimum before takeoff, in truth I had about a half-hour to do everything—that is, if my first flight arrived and unloaded on time.

 Choose Your Airline Wisely

 Not all airlines are created equal; in fact, long-haul travel may be where you find the greatest differentiation between airlines.
 You will want to concern yourself mainly with three things:

 For food, almost all long-haul flights include a sensible frequency of meals.
 If you are a picky eater, however, you will want to do some research on the meal offerings of your various airline options.
 Almost all airlines have this information on their websites—or check out AirlineMeals.net, which has thousands of pictures from different meals on countless airlines.